 Contraindications are current coagulopathy, recent myocardial infarction, pathologic bradycardia, and glaucoma.

-Procedure can be done by either palpating anatomical landmarks (done mainly by pain therapists) or under fluoroscopic, ultrasound or CT guidance.
-Using CT guidance the stellate ganglion; which comprises of lower cervical and D1 sympathetic ganglia overlying the C7 & D1 transverse process can be accurately targeted and hence a lower volume of drug needs to be delivered.
+The procedure can be done by either palpating anatomical landmarks (done mainly by pain therapists) or under fluoroscopic, ultrasound or CT guidance.
+Using CT guidance the stellate ganglion; which comprises of lower cervical and T1 sympathetic ganglia overlying the C7 and T1 transverse process can be accurately targeted and hence a lower volume of drug needs to be delivered.
 Complications rates are also low as the ganglion is accurately targeted.

-Anesthetic drugs like bupivacaine, buprenorphine are commonly used with short term relief.
+The choice of local anesthetic used during the procedure varies based on indicaiton and patient factors; overall bupivicaine (0.25 or 0.5%) is the most common agent.
 Absolute alcohol is injected to induce permanent neurolysis.
 Recently RF ablation is also used to cause permanent neurolysis of Stellate ganglion.

 - 1. Erickson SJ, Hogan QH.
 CT-guided injection of the stellate ganglion: description of technique and efficacy of sympathetic blockade.
 Radiology Sep 93;188(3):707-92.

 - 2. Interventional Radiology in Pain Treatment.
 2007 Edn.
 [Springer BerlinHeidelberg] Bruno Kastler ,Fabrice-Guy Barral, Bernard Fergane and Philippe Pereira (Editors)

 - 3. W.Ackerman, M.Ahmad.
 The relative increase in skin temperature after stellate ganglion block is predictive of a complete sympathectomy of the hand.
 Regional Anesthesia and Pain Medicine,Volume 24, Issue 3, Page 275.